GeorgePimpleton/Win32-games/revised-code/Chapter 02/README.md

 Blizzard, pass 2: Reformatting, changing some file names and refining the code for Unicode and modern Windows OSes.
 Added my Random Toolkit to generate random numbers the C++ way.

-Blizzard, pass 3: Use C++ smart pointers instead of raw pointers
+Blizzard, pass 3: Use C++ smart pointers, std::shared, instead of raw pointers.
+Is this the final version?
+Probably, but maybe not.